 I learnt quite a bit of Hindi, while reading this book, which was nice.
 The context could be understood out of the text.
-Shout out to one of my friends though, who helped me with the translation so that I could
+Shout out to one of my friends though, who helped me with the translation so that I could understand it even better.

 In my opinion, the cover is beautiful.
 I like the placement of the title and the clothes that Dimple is wearing.
 I do have one question however, why is she not wearing glasses?

 Rishi has stereotypes about basketballers, which is absolutely normal.
 However, I feel like he would have rethought about these stereotypes when getting closer to his brother later on in the book.

 A few ableist descriptors were used: psycho, depressed, psychotic and spasming.

 Micro penises is used as a negative term.
 Quite a few people talk like this, however I wish Rishi would have called her out on this.
 Especially as she says later that “No off day justified making fun of someone’s appearance or being as cruel or vulgar as they had been.
 She knew that.” referring to the same boys, when they are being rude to her.
 Thus, I think she should use the same logic when talking rudely about other people.
 Possibly by highlighting her hypocrisy in this situation.